 The National Environmental Standards for Air Quality (NES-AQ) are set by the New Zealand Government and are legally binding in New Zealand.
 The NES-AQ set limits for five air pollutants and allow some exceedances.
 Air quality indicators compared to the NES-AQ include daily average PM10, hourly average nitrogen dioxide and sulphur dioxide.
 A national standard for PM2.5 is pending.

 Regional councils and unitary authorities are responsible for managing air quality under the Resource Management Act.
-They are required to identify areas where air quality is likely, or known, to exceed the standards.
+They are required to identify areas where air quality is likely, or known, to exceed the NES-AQ.
 These areas are known as airsheds.